Brunch Nashville -Places We’ve Eaten and Loved

 Brunch for me means meeting friends on a Sunday morning, staying into afternoon, and ordering cocktails.

 Whether you need a spicy egg dish to cure your hangover, a savory lunch meal, a mimosa or sangria to celebrate sunday funday, or a just cool place to hang with friends, Nashville has you covered.

-So where do we love to go for brunch in Nashville?
+Where do we love to go for brunch in Nashville?

 Nashville Brunch in the Gulch

 Milk and Honey is brand new to Nashville and so good that the wait might take an hour.
 Plan for that and head to Killebrew Coffee located in the Thompson Hotel.
 They use an app that lets you know your place in line, so walk, shop, sip and then enjoy.

 Biscuit Love in the Gulch, Hillsboro Village (and soon Franklin) I called this success story when Karl Worley was in business for a mere six weeks with a borrowed food truck.
 Truck gone mortar times 3.
 That’s impressive.
 Start with Bonuts. (a cross between biscuit/donut).
 All carbs all the time, but are tourists worried about that?

 Whiskey Kitchen is owned by the same group that owns the Tavern – Holy Moly, pour me a drink, make it an old fashioned, and give me that big fat sandwich.

 Mid Town Nashville

 Le Sel is an elegant, classy French Bistro that servers brunch Friday, Saturday and Sunday.
 Stellar food and service.
 I have enjoyed both dinner and brunch here, both times at an outside patio table.
 Inside they have two cute bar areas and pink velvet booths that makes me swoon.
 This is a go to for me, romantic for dating, and perfect for girlfriend time.
 Valet Parking.
 You can dress up a little if you want (or not).